kosli-dev/cli/docs.merkely.com/content/client_reference/kosli_pipeline_approval_report.md

 # Report that a file type artifact has been approved for deployment.
 # The approval is for the last 5 git commits
-merkely pipeline approval report FILE.tgz \
+kosli pipeline approval report FILE.tgz \
 	--api-token yourAPIToken \
 	--artifact-type file \
 	--description "An optional description for the approval" \